Whatsapp

 Historic ascents of the snow-capped mountain

-Verónica Mountain was ascended for the first time in 1956, in an expedition made up of the French Lionel Terray, the Dutch Geoffrey Egeler and Tom de Booy, as well as the Swiss Raymond Jenny and the Peruvian Eliseo Vargas, they climbed up the north side of the Mountain.
+• The first recorded climb on the snow mountain happened in 1956, during a trip made by people from different countries.
+It included the French climber Lionel Terray, the Dutch climbers Geoffrey Egeler and Tom de Booy, the Swiss climber Raymond Jenny, and the Peruvian climber Eliseo Vargas.
+The group made it to the top by climbing the north side of the mountain.

 Mount Veronica Peru